unisonweb/unison/docs/codebase-editor-design.markdown

 ## The model

-This section gives the model of what a `Codebase` is and its API.
+This section gives the model of what a Unison codebase is and gives its API.
 Later we'll cover what the actual user experience is for interacting with the model, along with various concrete usage scenarios.

-The model deals with a few types, `Code`, `Codebase`, and `Release`:
+The model deals with a few types, `Code`, `Codebase`, `Release`, and `Branch`:

 * `Code` could be a function or value definition (a `Term`) or a `TypeDeclaration`.
 Each `Term` in the `Codebase` also includes its `Type`.
 A Unison codebase contains no ill-typed terms.
 Each `Code` also knows its `Author` and `License`, which are just terms.
 * `Namespace` denotes a `Map Name Code`.
-* `Release` denotes a `(Namespace, Code -> Maybe Code)`.
-It produces a new set of definitions, along with unique names for any number of these definitions.
-We can think of a branch as moving the codebase from one version to another.
+It defines a subset of the universe of possible Unison definitions, along with names for these definitions.
+(The set of definitions is just the set of values of this `Map`.)
+* `Release` denotes a `(Namespace, Namespace -> Namespace)`.
+It exposes a namespace and also provides a function for "upgrading" from old definitions.
+* `Branch` denotes a function `Release -> Release`: it moves us from one release to another.
+Importantly, branches come with a commutative merge function, so they can be used to combine concurrent edits.
-* `Codebase` denotes a `Set Code`, a `Map Name Branch` of named "pending" branches, and a `Map Name Branch` of named "saved" branches.
+* `Codebase` denotes a `Set Code`, a `Map Name Branch` of named branches, and a `Map Name Release` of named releases.

-At a high level, a `Branch` denotes a function from `Set Code` to `(Set Code, Namespace)`, but we use a representation that comes equipped with a commutative merge operation that allows multiple developers to collaborate on building a `Branch`.
-This section gives a model for that.

 Here's `Codebase` and `Code` types: